All gender bathrooms now at UTS

 The first all gender bathrooms at UTS are bathrooms that have previously been designated as unisex accessible bathrooms, as these are the most appropriate existing facilities.
 This means that all existing accessible bathrooms will remain fully accessible and can be used by people of all genders.
 The university is exploring opportunities to establish more all gender bathrooms across campus in the future, including, potentially, within new buildings.

-You can find out more about gender diversity and UTS’s commitment to a culture of inclusion .
+Find out more about gender diversity and UTS’s commitment to a culture of inclusion.

 Any questions or feedback regarding all gender bathrooms on campus can be directed to